 Help them by keeping their goals grounded and realistic- and it’s best to start by applying this to their revision approach!
 Encourage them to break down their revision into manageable chunks.
 Encourage them to take breaks and, if they’re homing in on just one subject, it’s beneficial to encourage them to switch topics and/or subjects on a regular basis.
 This will keep their brain more ‘active’ and engaged with the work at hand.

 Keep things realistic and grounded.

 And, most of all, encourage them to work in sensible chunks for the most effective use of their revision time.

-Here are some revision Course that your teen might find helpful.
+Here is some revision course that your teen will find helpful.